About

 Purpose and Objectives of AFARS

-a) The main purpose of the organization is to organize and rally all the Africans and people of African descent in Finland en masse towards emancipation, empowerment, and fight for social justice, human rights and against the racism and institutional discrimination that we face in Finland.
+a) The main purpose of the organization is to organize and rally all the Black Africans and people of African descent in Finland en masse towards emancipation, empowerment, and fight for social justice, human rights and against Anti-Blackness, racism and institutional discrimination that we face in Finland.

-b) To offer solidarity for and among the people of African descent.
+b) To offer solidarity for and among the people of Black Africans and people African descent.

 (e) To instigate or support integration processes and political participation of our community in Finland.